-1. If the conductive jacket does not conform to the Rules, the fencer must put on a spare jacket that does conform to the Rules.
-If this jacket does not have his name and nationality on the back, the fencer has until the next stage of the competition (from the pools to the table of 64, the table of 32, etc.) to get his name and nationality printed on it.

-If this is not done and except in cases of "force majeure" the Referee will eliminate the fencer and he cannot continue to participate in the competition.

-2. If an item of a fencer's clothing bearing the name and nationality or the national logo becomes dangerous (e.g. tear, burst seam), the fencer must put on spare clothing, which conforms to the rules.
-If this clothing does not bear the name and nationality or the national logo, the fencer has until the next stage of the competition, as detailed in the preceding article, to get them printed on it.
-If this is not done and except in cases of force majeure, the referee will eliminate the fencer.
+- 1. If the conductive jacket does not conform to the Rules, the fencer must put on a spare jacket that does conform to the Rules.
+If this jacket does not have his name and nationality on the back, the fencer has until the next stage of the competition (from the pools to the table of 64, the table of 32, etc.) to get his name and nationality printed on it. - If this is not done and except in cases of "force majeure" the Referee will eliminate the fencer from the event in question. - 2.
+If an item of a fencer's clothing bearing the name and nationality or the national logo becomes dangerous (e.g. tear, burst seam), the fencer must put on spare clothing, which conforms to the rules.
+If this clothing does not conform to the regulations or does not bear the name and nationality or the national logo, the fencer has until the next stage of the competition to get them printed on it.
+If this is not done and except in cases of force majeure, the sanctions specified in t.74 apply.